sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 The product growth team will be monitoring analytics for trial instances that have usage patterns that show signs that they could convert into a customer: Product Qualified Leads (PQL).
 For now, the criteria is best judgement and the workflow is manual, but this will be clearly defined and automated in the future.

-When a trial becomes a PQL, the lead status will be changed to `PQL` in salesforce, which will trigger an alert in #channel-TBD, to be picked up by an Account Executive.
+When a trial becomes a PQL, the lead status will be changed to `PQL` in salesforce, which will trigger an alert in #product-qualified-leads, to be picked up by an Account Executive.

 ## Expectations from stakeholders